eril-smith/immunization-dashboard/README.md

 ## Tools Used

 - PostgreSQL (via pgAdmin 4) for querying and data preparation
-- SQL for extracting and transforming immunization and demographic data
 - Tableau for interactive data visualization

 ## Dataset